Empoliam/Pottchi/README.md

 # How to run

 To run the default blastocyst simulation, execute as is.

-To run a custom simulation, use the name of the config file as the command line argument.
-There should be a matching pgm file to use as the initial condition.
+To run a custom simulation, use the argument -f "filename"

+To run headless, use the argument -h

 # Documentation
 Check the wiki for documentation on how to set up a custom simulation.